davidkpiano/rrf-docs/validation_actions.md

 ```

 **Tips**
-- This action is useful for general-purpose asynchronous validation.
+- This action is useful for general-purpose asynchronous validation using callbacks.
 If you are using _promises_, using `actions.submit(model, promise)` is a cleaner pattern.